luapower/luapower-all/ui.md

 ## Elements

-Elements are objects.
-They provide styling and transitions for windows and layers.
+Elements provide styling and transitions for windows and layers.
+Elements are objects, so all object methods and properties apply.

 -------------------------------------- ---------------------------------------
 __selectors__